 - Engaging in the manufacture of a controlled substance in the presence of a child or possessing the ingredients for such manufacturing in the presence of a child.
 Being unaware of the child's presence is not a defense; and

 - As a parent or legal guardian, allowing the child to be in the presence of another who engages in the manufacturing of a controlled substance, or possesses the ingredients for manufacturing a controlled substance.

 Because circumstances and severity of child abuse are varied, a convicted offender can be subjected to a wide range of penalties.

 If child injury or death results from abuse, the perpetrator, coconspirator, complicitor, and/or accessory, may be charged with either a class 1, 2, 3, 4, or 5 felony.

 If a person is in a position of trust with respect to a child younger than 12-years old and knowingly causes the death of that child, then the person would be guilty of committing murder in the first degree, which a class 1 felony carrying a minimum sentence of life imprisonment and a maximum of the death penalty.

 A conviction for child abuse does not just land you in prison; it can result in permanent revocation of your parental rights.

 It is not uncommon for ex-spouses or other vengeful persons to make false accusations of child abuse as a means to harm you.
-Timothy Bussey is an experienced Colorado Springs child abuse defense attorney and will investigate every accusation in order to build a strong and aggressive defense on your behalf.
+Our experienced Colorado Springs child abuse defense attorneys will investigate every accusation in order to build a strong and aggressive defense on your behalf.
 If you have been arrested for child abuse or the intentional harm of a child in Colorado, call a defense lawyer at The Bussey Law Firm, P.C. to learn more about protecting your legal rights at (719) 475-2555.